r-lib/fs/README.md

 paths %>% file_delete()
 ```

-**fs** functions also works well in conjunction with dplyr, purrr and
+**fs** functions also work well in conjunction with dplyr, purrr and
 other tidyverse packages.

 ``` r